sysown/proxysql/doc/mirroring.md

 2 rows in set (0.00 sec)
 ```

 Great!
-We know that the query was rewritten, but actually not sent anywhere (`sum_time=0` because the response was immediate, and `hostgroup=-1` has the special meaning of "not sent anywhere").
+We know that the query was rewritten, but actually not sent anywhere:
+* `sum_time=0` because the response was immediate
+* `hostgroup=-1` has the special meaning of "not sent anywhere"